khanhdang/Spike-MCryptCores/README.md

 gdown --id 1hJ_vMbVLauuS5i_sriJ8OXRbK1LZ8uc4
 ```

-We also provide copies in this repo (data_training.csv, output.csv and data_testing-Full-random.csv).
+We also provide copies in this repo (data_training.csv, output.csv, and data_testing-Full-random.csv).

 To run the training and testing